mosip/documentation/docs/resident-services-user-guide.md

 6. Face authentication

-The residents can:
+The residents can perform the following,

-**View the current status of authentication types**: The lock icon on each card indicates the current status of the authentication type.
+**View the current status of authentication types**: The **lock icon** on each card indicates the current status of the authentication type.
 E.g.: If the lock is open, the authentication type is unlocked which means the residents can authenticate themselves using that particular authentication type and vice versa.

  ![](\_images/resident-securemyid.png)

-**Lock/unlock the authentication types**: To lock/unlock a particular authentication type, the residents can click on lock/unlock button.
-Once the preferences of each authentication type is selected, the residents can click on `Submit` to save the changes.
-They can click on `Yes` to proceed.
+**Lock/ unlock the authentication types**: To lock/ unlock a particular authentication type, the residents can click on lock/ unlock button.
+Once the preferences of each authentication type is selected, the residents can click on `Submit` to save the changes and click `Yes` to proceed.
 Once the event is completed, a message is displayed containing the Event ID along with a link to track the service.

  ![](\_images/resident-securemyid1.png)